Precision measurements on $\delta_\text{CP}$ in MOMENT: Summary

-This work is supported in part by the National Natural Science Foundation of China under Grant Nos.
+\acknowledgments This work is supported in part by the National Natural Science Foundation of China under Grant Nos.
 11505301 and 11881240247, and by the university support based on National SuperComputer Center-Guangzhou (74130-31143408).
 We would like to thank the accelerator working group of MOMENT for providing the neutrino flux files.
+We also thank Dr. Nick W. Prouse for the T2HKK simulation package.